IFFranciscoME/iffranciscome.com/README.rst

 License
 -------

-**GNU General Public License v3.0**

-*Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
+*GNU General Public License v3.0:: Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.*